Best Value Mini Group Combo

 Day 4 Beijing to Xi’an by High-speed Train

-Upon arrival at Xi’an North Railway Station, you may take the metro Line 2 to Beidajie Station.
+After a 4-hour high-speed train journey, you’ll arrive at Xi’an North Railway Station.
+For the way to your hotel, you may take the metro Line 2 to Beidajie Station.
 Get out from Exit C, and you’ll arrive at the hotel after a 5-minute walk.
 Hailing a car is also a good choice, which takes around 40 minutes, the same as taking the metro.

 After check-in, you can rest at the hotel or explore around the Bell Tower on your own.
 Originally built over 600 years ago, this iconic structure stands at the heart of the old city and glows brilliantly with golden illumination after dark.
 For a perfect photo, you can head to the 5th-floor viewing platform of the Kaiyuan Shopping Mall on its opposite side.
 Try using time-lapse mode to capture the Bell Tower encircled by flowing car lights.